yannvanhalewyn/vim-run/README.md

     let g:run_default_runner = 'silent !{cmd}'
     let g:run_tmux_runner = 'call VimuxRunCommand("{cmd}")'

+You can also specify custom runners for a specific filetype.
+For example, all is well to run silent !{cmd} on most filetypes, but when sourcing .vim files, this doesn't work.
+The custom runner takes precedence over any other runners.

+    let g:run_custom_runners = {'vim': '{cmd}'}

 ### Define the keystroke

 Vim-run defaults to `<leader>r` (for "run").
 If you dislike this mapping, you can override it: